 - Most customers use an ORCA card to pay their fare

-- More than one-third of riders do not have access to a vehicle
+- More than half of frequent riders do not have access to a personal vehicle.

-- More than one-quarter of riders earn less than $25,000 a year
+- More than one-third of frequent riders’ households earn less than $30,000 a year.

 Pierce Transit supports community wellness in many ways, including providing free rides when and where needed.
 During several weeks this summer, Puget Sound experienced unusually high temperatures.
 To help underserved people who needed access to transportation to get out of the heat, Pierce Transit worked with the Pierce County Department of Emergency Management to provide free bus rides, and SHUTTLE paratransit rides to those who were paratransit eligible, to cooling centers around Pierce Transit’s service area.
 The free round-trip rides were made available throughout each high-temperature day for passengers traveling to or from a cooling center.

 In partnership with Pierce County Councilmember Jani Hitchen and ForeverGreen Trails’ 6th annual Pierce County Trails Day July 30, rides on Pierce Transit buses, SHUTTLE paratransit, and Runner on-demand transportation were fare-free, helping people more easily access Trails Day events, or their local trails or parks.
 Trails Day is an annual countywide celebration of outdoor active recreation, mobility, and stewardship focused on all types of trails.

 Throughout 2022, we continued to provide free rides to COVID vaccination centers and vaccination appointments.

 In May, vanpool commuters transitioned to one of six flat rate fare options based exclusively on their daily round trip commute miles.
 This new permanent, part-time rider service gives hybrid commuters the ability to join a vanpool group.
 Part-time riders pay a daily rate based on the daily round trip commute miles of the vehicle.